 However, if you are particular about the calorie counts, then use low-fat milk and just 1/2 the quantity of evaporated milk mentioned here.

 Nut-free Makhana Kheer– If you are allergic to nuts, then feel free to skip the nuts added at the end as a garnish.

 Instead, add a few slices of banana before serving for a different flavor.

 Saffron– This lends a delicate flavor to this kheer recipe.
-If you do not have saffron on hand, you can use 1 tablespoon Badam milk mix or Thandai mix to flavor this kheer.
+If you do not have saffron on hand, you can use 1 tbsp Badam milk mix or Thandai mix to flavor this kheer.